atomx1100/cyberpedia/pld.md

 dont have much math to accompany pld, mostly about processes involved and considerations for growth of oxides-->why is this? because use empirically, not doing research on it, and replace the missing math by characterization

+1. look at notes, organize notes

 write down all parameters of each component, just focus on listing the facts and then write making summarizing notes before writing to better organize the information

+1. list processes, list components, list parameters
+2. find connections
+3. figure out what to write
+4. then can relate to methodology

 ### questions
 **laser**